openstack/swift/doc/source/overview_architecture.rst

 ring for a handoff server, and route there instead.

-When objects are streamed to or from an object server, they are streamed directly through the proxy server to or from the user -- the proxy server does not spool them.
+When objects are streamed to or from an object server, they are streamed directly through the proxy server to of from the user -- the proxy server does not spool them.

 -----------